bad-ants-fleet/drtransformer/README.md

 DrTransformer (short for "DNA-to-RNA transformer") is a program for heuristic and deterministic cotranscriptional folding simulations of RNA molecules.
-The code of this project is available under [MIT license], however this software depends on the [ViennaRNA] package which is available through the [ViennaRNA license].
+The code of this project is available under MIT license, however this software depends on the [ViennaRNA] package which is available through the [ViennaRNA license].